binder-badge/binder-badge.github.io/src/content/docs/guides/mc-server-proxy.md

 title: Proxying Minecraft with FRP
 description: A guide for proxying a Minecraft server using FRP
 ---
+## Introduction
+This guide is for running a proxy for Minecraft in the more literal sense.
+This will not go over how to setup a proxy like Velocity and setting up routing from a single proxy server to multiple Minecraft servers.
+This is for setting up a tunnel connection between a public proxy server and a Minecraft server.
+People will send traffic to the public server, which then gets directed to the Minecraft server.

 ## Backstory
 So imagine yourself in this situation.
 You've just setup a new Minecraft server.
 You can play on it by yourself, on your own network,no issue.
 However, there's a problem.
 Some friends (or a friend, whatever case you're in) want to join you.
 Now you need to somehow expose it to the public internet so that your friends can join.
 Maybe you can't port forward as you're behind CGNAT.
 Maybe you're not comfortable with poking holes in your firewall and exposing your home network to the outside.